MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3550-Direct-Single-Family-Housing-Loans-Grants/subpart-E-Special-Servicing/section-3550.202.md

 (b) *Liquidation*—(1) *For borrowers with monthly payments.* The account may be accelerated without further servicing when at least 3 scheduled payments are past due or an amount equal to at least 2 scheduled payments is past due for at least 3 consecutive months.
 In such cases RHS may pursue voluntary liquidation and foreclosure.

-(2) *For borrowers with annual payments.* The account may be accelerated without further servicing when at least3/12 of 1 scheduled payment has not been received by its due date.
+(2) *For borrowers with annual payments.* The account may be accelerated without further servicing when at least 3/12 of 1 scheduled payment has not been received by its due date.
 In such cases, RHS may pursue voluntary liquidation and foreclosure.

 (3) *Subsidy recapture.* Acceleration under this section will take into account any subsidy recapture due under § 3550.162.